Maternal Mental Health Conditions and Statistics: An Overview

 Excessive crying.
 [33]

-Untreated MMH conditions in the parent can increase the risk for:
+Untreated maternal mental health conditions in the parent can increase the risk for:

 Impaired parent-child interactions.
 [35]